Convly/nm-objdump/README.md

 ##### Other Information
 - 2rd year project
 - C
-- Part of the `Unix System Programming - Network` course at Epitech
+- Part of the `Unix System Programming - Memory` course at Epitech

 # nm-objdump
 Re implementation of unix nm and objdump commands